ONSgeo/Area_Classification/docs/specifications/Pre-processing.md

 | Min-max scaling | A technique that transforms data so that all values are mapped to a fixed range, useful for distance-based algorithms like k-means. |

 ## 3.0 Assumptions and requirements
+This analysis assumes that the 50 selected census variables provide a sufficiently comprehensive representation of demographic characteristics across local authority districts, allowing meaningful comparison and grouping of similar areas within the UK.
 The [selected codes lookup](https://github.com/ONSgeo/Area_Classification/blob/main/data/lookups/UK_selected_codes_lookup.csv) is required to only select certain variables.

 ## 4.0 Methods
 ### 4.1 Method inputs

-From the downloading data component, the pre-processing component requires three dataframes; EW, NI and Scot tables containing all of the downloaded census variables.
+The pre-processing component requires three dataframes that are outputted from the downloading data component; EW, NI and Scot dataframes containing all of the downloaded census variables.
 These dataframes must contain the following fields:
 | Column name |	Data type |	Definition |
 | -------- |   ---------- |     ---------- |